 Creating a dedicated partition for your page file will also improve its performance dramatically.
 Likewise, if you frequently access multiple drives, creating a separate page file on each drive will also improve overall performance.

 Emptying the page file at shutdown is a good idea if you don’t mind the additional time it takes to do so.
 This ensures that your system is only filling the page file with information pertinant to the current session.
 However, emptying it during a session will decrease performance since Windows will stop and take the time to fill it up again.
+If this doesn’t work for you, yu will have to sell computer CPU and buy a more powerful one.

 Hope these tips helped clear up a few misunderstandings.
 For most users, simply letting Windows manager your page file is enough, but for those of you who like to tweak out the last drop of performance from your system, this should put you well on your way.